t87912/NBGardens/README.md

 #### Developers
 In an effort of good version control the project makes use of git technology and the Github service.
 Below you will find a series of suitable and appropriate commands to achieve certain routine actions.
 Please follow the syntax and insert any relevant additional information as stated. <br />

-**Clone the repository** - Laymen: set up a link between the link repoistory to your local system.
+**Clone the repository** - layman explanation: set up a link between the link repository to your local system.
 This should be your first git command and you should in theory only need it once.
 <p align="center">
     _GIT CLONE + `<REPO>` + `<SAVE DIRECTORY>`_
 </p> <br />

-**Add and append in the repository individually** - Laymen: update the repository of any local changes so that a shared version is generated on Github.
+**Add and append in the repository individually** - layman explanation: update the repository of any local changes so that a shared version is generated on Github.
 <p align="center">
     _GIT ADD + `<FILE NAME>`_
 </p> <br />
-**Add multiple files and changes to the repository** - Laymen: Similarly to the above, but for multiple files and changes using the '.' operator.
+**Add multiple files and changes to the repository** - layman explanation: Similarly to the above, but for multiple files and changes using the '.' operator.
 <p align="center">
     _GIT ADD ._
 </p> <br />

-**Commit to the repository** - Laymen: encapsulate everything added into one binded package update to be pushed.
-The 'm' in this instance can stand for message, please include this when using this command and describe any amendment or other update made.
+**Commit to the repository** - layman explanation: encapsulate everything added into one binded package update to be pushed.
+The 'm' in this instance can stand for message, please include this when using this command and describe any amendment and/ or update made.
 <p align="center">
     _GIT COMMIT -M "`<SOME TEXT>`"_
 </p> <br />

-**Publish to the repository** - Laymen: update the repository of any local changes so that a shared version is generated on Github.
+**Publish to the repository** - layman explanation: update the repository of any local changes so that a shared version is generated on Github.
 It is crucial to include the '-u' which specifies the branch for effectively control 'pushes'.
 Your branch maybe 'python', 'gui', 'master origin' - please only use the branch you've been allocated to.
 <p align="center">
     _GIT PUSH -U `<BRANCH NAME>`_
 </p> <br />

-**Remove file from repository** - Laymen: Should you wish to remove file(s) from repository.
+**Remove file from repository** - layman explanation: Should you wish to remove file(s) from repository.
 <p align="center">
     _GIT RM `<FILE NAME>`_
 </p> <br />
-**Remove folder from repository** - Laymen: Similarly to remove a folder use the following with the inclusion of '-R'.
+**Remove folder from repository** - layman explanation: Similarly to remove a folder use the following with the inclusion of '-R'.
 <p align="center">
     _GIT RM -R `<FOLDER NAME>`_
 </p> <br />

 NOTE: Remember this is version control thus any mistake can be reversed.
-A full listing of further commands by using are friendly search engine, Google or just ask Anthony.<br />
+A full listing of further commands can be found by using are friendly search engine, Google or just ask Anthony.<br />

 #### Normal Users
-Download the application with the additional required packages, there is no requirement in cloning the repository. <br /><br />
+Download the application with the additional required material, there is no requirement in cloning the repository. <br /><br />